Everything Coming To Netflix, Disney Plus, HBO Max, Hulu And Prime This Weekend

 NETFLIX

-Over on Disney Plus, this week’s haul brings Pixar Popcorn, a new series of extra short short films (as in 2-4 minutes in length) focusing on characters from across the studio’s beloved filmography – including Toy Story, Cars, Coco and many more.
-Not to mention the latest episode of Marvel’s mind-bending WandaVision, featuring Elizabeth Olsen and Paul Bettany’s heroes living in a sitcom.
+HBO Max, meanwhile, serves up three new titles today.
+There’s Mexican comedy ¡Animo Juventud! (also known as Go Youth!) and What I Like About You, a mid-00s teen-oriented sitcom starring Amanda Bynes.
+What you’ll really want to check out, though, is The Little Things, a noirish psychological thriller featuring Denzel Washington and Rami Malek as a local Californian deputy and LAPD detective who clash over their investigation into a suspected serial killer (Jared Leto).

-HBO Max has got some great stuff due this weekend, too.
-Friday delivers Julia Louis-Dreyfus comedy The New Adventures of Old Christine, while cult favorite thriller series Person of Interest debuts on Saturday.
-And make sure not to miss a special episode of Euphoria on Sunday.
-Meanwhile, Hulu and Prime add a bunch of fresh titles, including British miniseries The Sister (Hulu) and Anna Paquin comedy Flack (Prime).
+As for Hulu, you can find both seasons of Canadian comedy series Jann on the platform from today, while Prime adds two new movies – action comedy Chick Fight, starring Malin Akerman and Bella Thorne, about an all-female underground fight club and Mortal, an epic Norwegian fantasy drama about a young man who discovers he has god-like powers derived from ancient Norse mythology.

-Tell us, though, what are you going to be watching on Netflix, Disney Plus, Prime, etc., this weekend?
-Let us know down below.
+Tell us, though, what will you be catching on Netflix, Disney Plus, HBO Max and the rest this weekend?
+Sound off below.

 Comments